RituLiot/ptcg-decks/README.md

-Collection of decks I played in standard throught formats
+My personal collections of decks in different formats I've played over the years.

+Includes authors, competitive ratings and personal opinions.